prometheusresearch-archive/react-forms/docs/index.rst

   <div id="example"></div>

 The form is described via form schema which then rendered via form components into DOM.
-The form value is consolidated into a single place (in ``<Form />`` component but also can be store in a Flux store) and can be fully controlled via JavaScript code.
+The form value is consolidated into a single place (in the ``<Form />`` component but also can be stored in a Flux store) and can be fully controlled via JavaScript code.

 Installation and usage